 The restrictions generally imposed on a former employee are the following:-

-The common law position in relating to Restraint of Trade Clauses was set out in the leading Jersey case of Rossborough v Boon & Aziz.
+The common law position in relation to Restraint of Trade Clauses was set out in the leading Jersey case of Rossborough v Boon & Aziz.

 In determining whether a restraint is reasonably necessary to protect the employer’s interests, the Royal Court will have to consider the following factors:-